fent/node-ytdl-core/README.md

 ### ytdl.chooseFormat(formats, options)

 Can be used if you'd like to choose a format yourself with the [options above](#ytdlurl-options).
+Throws an Error if it fails to find any matching format.

 ```js
 // Example of choosing a video format.